stbuehler/haskell-mail-policy/README.md

 * making policy requests to another server
 * querying DNS blacklists

+# Building

+Distribution maintainers should already know how to build cabal packages.

+To install as user (requires ghc-7.6, cabal and some dependencies; `cabal configure` will tell you what is missing):

+    cabal configure --user --enable-tests
+    cabal install

+After updating you should also rebuild all binaries that use this library.

 # Example

 Add a restriction class in your postfix main.cf: